theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 - Following builds in the project will use the Tailwind CLI instead of `npx @tailwindcss/cli`
 - If you want to switch between `npx @tailwindcss/cli` and the standalone CLI, adjust the `UseCli` property in `tailwind.extension.json`

 2b.
-To configure Tailwind CSS, follow the [official documentation](https://tailwindcss.com/docs/installation) (specifically steps 2, 3, and 5).
+To configure Tailwind CSS, follow the [official documentation](https://tailwindcss.com/docs/installation/tailwind-cli).

 ----
 #### V3